Tonk district: Geography

-Tonk is on National Highway 12, 100 km from Jaipur.
+Tonk is on National Highway 52, 100 km from Jaipur.
 It is in the northeastern part of the state between 75.19' and 76.16 East longitude and 25.41' and 26.24' North latitude.
 The total area is 7194 km2 (as per 2002-03).

 It is one of the four districts headquarters of Rajasthan state that are not directly connected with rail.
 The nearest railway station, Newai, is within the district but is 30 km from the district headquarters.
 Banas River flows through the district.

 The district is notable for the Tonk meteorite, a rare carbonaceous chondrite meteorite that fell in 1911.

 Economy

 In 2006, the Ministry of Panchayati Raj named Tonk one of the country's 250 most backward districts (out of 640).
 It is one of the 12 districts in Rajasthan receiving funds from the Backward Regions Grant Fund (BRGF).

 Divisions

 Tonk has 9 tehsils and 7 sub-divisions.

 The 9 tehsils are Deoli, Malpura, Newai, Todaraisingh, Tonk, Peeplu, Uniara, Dooni and Nagarfort.

-The 7 sub-divisiobs are Deoli, Malpura, Newai, Todaraisingh, Tonk, Peeplu and Aligarh (Uniara).
+The 7 sub-divisions are Deoli, Malpura, Newai, Todaraisingh, Tonk, Peeplu and Aligarh (Uniara).